Posted at Dec 18, 2020 8:06:00 AM by THAT Agency | Share

 These technical backend updates aren’t things that need to happen on a daily basis, however when they’re needed, they’re crucial to making sure your website continues to drive marketing success for your business.

 As a digital marketing agency, we’ve helped a handful of companies turn their websites into revenue generating machines.
 In the following example, we provided digital marketing services along with ongoing site maintenance to deliver a one-two punch of results.

-New Website and Ongoing Services Show 44% increase in Session Duration and 39% Decrease in Bounce Rate
+New Website and Ongoing Services Showed 44% increase in Session Duration and 39% Decrease in Bounce Rate

 A measure of a good website is how “sticky” it is.
 A site’s stickiness refers to how well it captivates users and keeps them on the site.
 Average session duration (how long people stay on your site) and bounce rate (the percentage of people who leave without taking action) are great indicators as to how “sticky” your site it.

-Before we launched a new website for the South Florida Law firm, LaBovick LaBovick & Diaz, they had issues with keeping people engaged, and ultimately converting visitors into quality leads.
-Put simply, their site wasn’t performing to the best of it’s abilities.
+Before we launched a new law firm website for a client, they had issues with keeping people engaged, and ultimately converting visitors into quality leads.
+Put simply, their site wasn’t performing to the best of its abilities.

 When the site launched, we saw an almost instantaneous decrease in bounce rate.
 This goes to show you how a clean design and functionality play a part in the user experience.

-For the last 11 months, we’ve coupled website maintenance with inbound marketing to create a sticky website that performs.
-In these 11 months, we’ve been able to lower the bounce rate by 39% and people are spending 44% more time on their site than they were before.
+For 11 months, we coupled website maintenance with inbound marketing to create a sticky website that performs.
+In those 11 months, we were able to lower the bounce rate by 39% and get people to spend 44% more time on their site than they were before.

 Ultimately, your website needs to be looked at as an investment over a purchase.
 This way, you can stay in the mindset that you can actively work to make it better instead of accepting the initial value a purchase provides.